VitoAntonioPagone/flow-reconstruction-gnn/README.md

 You can install the necessary libraries using pip:

-printf(pip install vtk scipy pathlib numpy natsort)
+'pip install vtk scipy pathlib numpy natsort'

 This script provides a streamlined way to process flow field simulation data for machine learning applications, particularly for tasks involving sparse data or data completion.